-- Set Enrollment Periods: Enrollment periods will precede each of the two 7week semester terms in fall and spring, and prior to the 7-week summer module (see semester schedule). - Semester Course Schedule: Distance learning courses are offered in two 7week terms per semester and one 7-week module per summer.
+- Set Enrollment Periods: Enrollment periods will precede each of the two 7-week semester terms in fall and spring, and prior to the 7-week summer module (see semester schedule). - Semester Course Schedule: Distance learning courses are offered in two 7-week terms per semester and one 7-week module per summer.
 Students can choose courses from a pre-planned semester schedule. - Discussion Boards: Distance learning courses have discussion incorporated into the course to allow students to encourage each other and work through key concepts together.
 The discussion boards occur weekly in order to encourage community, creativity, substantive interaction with the instructor, and academic growth for each student. - Classroom Structure, Course Assignments and Grading: Course will be fully completed within the 7-week time period.
-The professors will provide a weekly schedule of assignments and reading to guide students in the learning process.
-In addition, professors will be grading your weekly work and providing timely feedback on assignments throughout the course.
+The professors will provide a weekly schedule of assignments and reading to guide students in the learning

-• Exam/quiz Proctor Form: Occasionally, your professor will require you to take a quiz or an exam.
+- process.
+In addition, professors will be grading your weekly work and providing timely feedback on assignments throughout the course. - Exam/quiz Proctor Form: Occasionally, your professor will require you to take a quiz or an exam.
 In order to complete exams you will first need to submit a proctor form, which identifies a qualified individual (e.g. professor, pastor, counselor, librarian, teacher, educational administrator, or an individual employed by a professional learning center), who is not a family member to ensure accountability and administer and return your exam/ quiz to VIU for grading.

-Each distance education course includes materials (data):
+Each distance education course includes materials and timeframe for feedback (data):

-- A course syllabus, which contains course objections and requirements, and course instructions that offer special guidance - Course materials: electronic handouts, PowerPoint slides, etc. that are provided by the professors - Steaming video (or audio in rare occasions) lectures, taught by VIU professors \Distance students are responsible for obtaining any textbooks required for their courses.
+- A course syllabus, which contains course objections and requirements, and course instructions that offer special guidance - Course materials: electronic handouts, PowerPoint slides, etc. that are provided by the professors - Steaming video (or audio in rare occasions) lectures, taught by VIU professors - Each assignment, course project, and final course grade will receive electronically written feedback within approximately 21-business days of receiving an assignment and following course completion.
+Thesis, projects, and Dissertations may require up to 6-months (183 days) for reading, evaluation, oral examination and grading.